-Part I: The Goldsmiths'-Kress Collection, 1450-1850

-Combining the strengths of two preeminent collections at the Goldsmiths' Library of Economic Literature from the Senate House Library at the University of London and the Kress Collection of Business and Economics at the Harvard Business School, this collection provides full-text searching of many rare primary source materials: monographs, serials, political pamphlets and broadsides, proclamations, and more.
+Part I: The Goldsmiths'-Kress Collection, 1450-1850 Combining the strengths of two preeminent collections at the Goldsmiths' Library of Economic Literature from the Senate House Library at the University of London and the Kress Collection of Business and Economics at the Harvard Business School, this collection provides full-text searching of many rare primary source materials: monographs, serials, political pamphlets and broadsides, proclamations, and more.
 Part II: 1851-1914 With over 5,000 titles, this collection takes The Making of the Modern World series into the early twentieth century.
 Comprised mainly of monographs, reports, correspondence, speeches, and surveys, this collection broadens Gale's international coverage of social, economic, and business history as well as political science, technology, industrialisation, and the birth of the modern corporation.
-For researchers of world history, political science, philosophy, business and economics, law, and women's studies, this collection provides a unique and in-depth view into the late nineteenth- and early twentieth century world.

-NEW COLLECTION

-Part III: 1890-1945

-With full-text search capability of rare digitised primary source materials, this resource provides researchers with a new perspective on the rise of globalisation.
-The Making of the Modern World: Part III, 1890-1945, carries Gale's celebrated digital collection into the middle of the twentieth century.
+For researchers of world history, political science, philosophy, business and economics, law, and women's studies, this collection provides a unique and in-depth view into the late nineteenth- and early twentieth-century world.
+Part III: 1890-1945 With full-text search capability of rare digitised primary source materials, this resource provides researchers with a new perspective on the rise of globalization.
+The Making of the Modern World, Part III: 1890-1945 carries Gale's celebrated digital collection into the middle of the twentieth century.
 This collection is comprised largely of monographs and periodicals, offering transnational coverage in an area of vital interest to historians: political economy.
-The archive supports research on critical topics, such as world trade, finance and capital formation, transportation and the growth of cities, industrialisation, imperialism and colonialism, socialism, labour and poverty, and other areas of study.
-The Making of the Modern World: Part III overlaps chronologically but does not duplicate the title list in Part II-and contains materials that are only now out of copyright and could therefore not have been included in the previous parts of the series.
+The archive supports research on critical topics, such as world trade, finance and capital formation, transportation and the growth of cities, industrialization, imperialism and colonialism, socialism, labor and poverty, and other areas of study.
+The Making of the Modern World, Part III overlaps chronologically but does not duplicate the title list in Part II-and contains materials that are only now out of copyright and could therefore not have been included in the previous parts of the series.

-COVERING YEARS: 1450-1945

-SOURCE INSTITUTIONS: GOLDSMITHS' LIBRARY OF ECONOMIC LITERATURE FROM THE SENATE HOUSE LIBRARY AT THE UNIVERSITY OF LONDON AND THE KRESS COLLECTION OF BUSINESS AND ECONOMICS AT THE HARVARD BUSINESS SCHOOL